sanjaikumarv/interview-preparation-docs/Node-js.md

 ## Streams

-SStreams are objects in Node.js that allow you to read data or write data continuously.
+Streams are objects in Node.js that allow you to read or write data continuously.

 * Readable: For reading operations.